This post contains affiliate links. Please see our disclosure policy.

 Pretzel lovers unite!
 You are going to love these sourdough discard pretzel bites!
-Served with the best beer cheese dip you ever did eat, they make such a fun savory snack, game day treat or even a unique dish to serve at a potluck or brunch.
+They make such a fun savory snack, game day treat or even a unique dish to serve at potlucks or a casual brunch.

 These easy sourdough pretzel bites recipe will give you small, pretzel balls with a soft, golden crust and chewy texture, just like traditional pretzels, only with a tangy sourdough flavor.
 You could choose to make these with sourdough discard or active, bubbly sourdough starter (you’ll find notes for each in the recipe card).